See how to prepare at the end of this page.

 We will not spend course time going through current AI tools for foresight, as these often lock thinking in the present.
 Still, we encourage you to have experimented with AI tools beforehand, and recommend these perspectives on AI and in particular Generative AI in more long-term implications:

 Apart from the course material, we've got a small podcast recomendation in case you need an alternative look into the future of AI Agents in your workforce.
 "Shell Game" is a podcast about things that are not quite what they seem, hosted by investigative tech journalist Evan Ratliff, whom we previously had the pleasure of hosting at one of our events in Copenhagen.
-In the newly released second season, Ratliff sets out to build a company run by AI agents and documents the process from the inside.
+In the second season, Ratliff sets out to build a company run by AI agents and documents the process from the inside.
 It is both genuinely funny and surprisingly insightful, offering a sense of what an agentic workplace might actually feel like in practice!

 You can listen to Shell Game podcast here: https://www.shellgame.co/